California is protecting people experiencing homelessness during coronavirus and preventing others from losing their homes.

 Visit housing for agricultural workers to find out program eligibility.

 Hotel rooms for healthcare workers

-The Non-Congregate Sheltering (NCS) for California Healthcare Workers Program was created to keep healthcare workers safe and reduce the spread of the COVID-19 virus.
+The Non-Congregate Sheltering (NCS) for California Healthcare Workers Program keeps healthcare workers safe and reduces the spread of the coronavirus.
 It provides hotel rooms to healthcare workers who give critical care to COVID-19 patients so they don’t bring home the virus to their household.
-To find out program eligibility and how to reserve a room, visit Hotel rooms for California healthcare workers.
+Visit Hotel rooms for California healthcare workers to find out about program eligibility and how to reserve a room.

 Homeless assistance providers

-If you are a homeless assistance provider, you should determine your community’s need for rooms before you request support from the state.
-Work with your local Continuum of Care, emergency management, social services, tribes, and other partners.
+If you’re a homeless assistance provider, determine your community’s need for rooms before you request support from the state.
+Work with your local continuum of care, emergency management, social services, tribes, and other partners.

-California has set aside $150 million in emergency funding to protect the homeless during COVID-19.
+California has set aside $150 million in emergency funding to protect the homeless during the coronavirus.
 Here are some FAQs for homeless assistance providers about those funds.

 Questions and answers

 - Information for renters, landlords and homeowners (September 1, 2020)

 - Recommended Strategic Approaches for COVID-19 Response for Individuals Experiencing Homelessness (PDF)